daacs-ai/fresher-frontend-assignment/README.md

 ## 🎥 Submission Instructions

-You can submit by doing the following:
+You can submit either one of the following:

-### GitHub Repository
+### Option 1: GitHub Repository

 - Push your code to a public GitHub repo
 - Include a short explanation in the README: